jeanmanuel007/assignment1webframeworks/src/content/blog/post2.md

 ---
-title: "New song from Morgana,’I’m Not Going Anywhere’"
+title: "New song from Morgana, I’m Not Going Anywhere’"
-image: "/images/morgana-photo-5.webp"
+image: "/images/morgana-photo-5.jpg"
 excerpt: "Discover Morgana's New Single and What Inspired Her."
 ---